 Science makes a significant contribution to the teaching of PSHE.
-The subject matter lends itself to raising matters of citizenship and social welfare.
+This is mainly in two areas.
+First, the subject matter lends itself to raising matters of citizenship and social welfare.
 For example, children study the way people recycle material and how environments are changed for better or worse.
-The subject also gives children numerous opportunities to debate and discuss.
+Secondly, the subject gives children numerous opportunities to debate and discuss.
 They can organise campaigns on matters of concern to them, such as helping the poor or homeless.
 Science thus promotes the concept of positive citizenship.